 How does it do that?
 This is what many people think when they first see this calm-down jar.
 With just one shake, the two colors mix, creating a new color.
 Then little by little, the colors separate, and the liquids return to their original state.

-So not only is this a really awesome way for students relax but it’s also a great learning opportunity.
+So not only is this a really awesome way for students relax, but it’s also a great learning opportunity.
 Why don’t oil and water mix?
 What are primary and secondary colors?
-Both questions can be answered through this hands-on experiment.
+These questions can be answered through this hands-on experiment.
 Then when you’re finished, use these calm-down jars in your classroom as sensory items or for other activities.
-Check out the video in how they all came together.
+Check out the video on how they all came together.

 Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!

 - Baby oil